alimomennasab/alimomennasab/README.md

 I'm Ali Momennasab, a sophomore studying computer science at Cal Poly Pomona.
 I have interests in deep learning in healthcare applications, IOS app development, and everything in between.

-Right now, I'm growing my [deep learning skills](https://github.com/alimomennasab/ChestXRay-Classification) while building an improved class registration portal for Cal Poly Pomona at [BroncoDirectMe](https://github.com/BroncoDirectMe).
+Right now, I'm growing my [deep learning skills](https://github.com/alimomennasab/ChestXRay-Classification) while improving Cal Poly Pomona's class registration portal at [BroncoDirectMe](https://github.com/BroncoDirectMe).

 If you want to reach out, please DM me on Twitter at [@MomennasabAli](https://twitter.com/MomennasabAli).
 Happy to answer any questions or collaborate!